 Rhinosinusitis, commonly called sinusitis, is evidenced by nasal congestion, cough, thick nasal discharge, and facial pressure.

 Sinuses are hollow cavities within the cheekbones, behind the nose and around the eyes.
 The sinuses contain mucus to help warm, moisten and filter the air we breathe.
 An infection can occur when something blocks the mucus from draining normally.

 Sinusitis symptoms lasting less than four weeks is called Acute Sinusitis.
 Most cases start as a common cold and symptoms disappear within a week to 10 days; in some people, a bacterial infection may develop.

 Also called chronic rhinosinusitis, is usually diagnosed when symptoms continue for longer than 12 weeks in spite of medical treatment.

 Patients with allergic rhinitis or asthma are more likely to suffer from the chronic form of sinusitis, because the airways are more likely to become inflamed when those conditions are present.
-Sinusitis can also be caused by a deviated septum, a fungus, nasal polyps, a fungus, or sometimes an immune system deficiency.
+Sinusitis can also be caused by a deviated septum, a bacteria or fungus, nasal polyps, and can become difficult to cure due to an immune system deficiency (which we can diagnose).

 Symptoms of sinusitis frequently develop after a cold or during severe or ongoing allergic rhinitis symptoms.
-The most obvious sign o f sinusitis is a painful pressure in the forehead and cheeks (the sinuses).
+The most obvious sign of sinusitis is painful pressure in the forehead and cheeks (the sinuses).
 Other symptoms may include:

 - Postnasal drip, often with a bad taste